jxshdavis/Analytical-Solutions-Logistic-Regression/README.md

 Capstone
 - some techinal results
+- submissions include cover sheet (like a guide to what is new from the capstone -> techincal progress and writing progress)

 ToDo:

-1. Joint meeting with McGuffey and Li about our end goals.
+1. Joint meeting with McGuffey and Li about our end goals (schedule with Dr. Li)
 2.